Christianalamassi/Game/README.md

 <img src="/assets/images/game2.png">

 ### info
-It includes two descriptions for each game it descript how to play and win.
+It includes two descriptions for each game it describes how to play and win.
 <img src="/assets/images/info.png">

 ### contact